ChrisWhealy/wasm_sha256/docs/040-start-fn.md

           - Yes - Write file size to the last 8 bytes of the last message block
           - No
             * `$msg_blk_count += 1`
-            * Initialised the extra message block
+            * Add an extra, initialised message block to the end of the read buffer
-            * Write the file size to the last 8 bytes of the extra message block
+            * Write the file size in bits to the last 8 bytes as an unsigned, 64-bit integer in big endian byte order.
    3. Perform (or continue performing) the SHA256 hash calculation on `$msg_blk_count` message blocks
    4. Keep reading the file until `&NREAD_PTR` says we've just read zero bytes
 5. Close the file